When the Ship Comes In: Cover versions

 Peter, Paul and Mary released "When the Ship Comes In" as a single in 1965.
 Billboard described this version as an "exciting rouser from the pen of Bob Dylan with an outstanding performance by the trio."
 Cash Box described it as "a rhythmic, fast-moving bluesy ditty on warm-hearted somewhat euphoric theme."
+Record World called it "a moving Bob Dylan song" and that there is "joy, joy, joy in [the trio's] voices."

+In 1972, Arlo Guthrie covered the song for the album Hobo's Lullaby, with an organ backing Guthrie.
+The Pogues covered it on their 1996 album Pogue Mahone, as an upbeat Irish-trad tune with Spider Stacy on vocals.